 - Arrange transportation for after your surgery.
 As with any surgery, you will not be permitted to drive after the surgery has taken place, and possibly for several weeks post surgery.

 - Ensure you have a carer to help you for the first few days post surgery.
 In some cases you may need help on hand for slightly longer.
 Organise a friend or relative to come and stay with you for a few days so that you have someone to support you, pick the kids up from school, walk the dog, help prepare your meals and drinks and someone who can help you keep track of your medications, and any post-surgical instructions that your surgeon may want you to adhere to.

 - Take care of any stressful work or strenuous activity BEFORE going in for surgery.
 You will be advised to avoid heavy lifting and sports for some time post op so get everything done to give yourself adequate time to rest and recuperate.

 - Bring practical clothing to wear home from your nose surgery.
 If possible avoid anything that you will need to lift over your head.
-Loose, comfortable clothing is recommended.
+Loose, comfortable clothing the zips up at the front is recommended.

-Remember there is no such thing as a stupid question, especially when it comes to something as important as rhinoplasty nose surgery and your resulting appearance.
-To find out more or to book a consultation with a Melbourne Plastic Surgeon, submit an enquiry via our website or phone 03 9592 0522.
+Remember there is no such thing as a stupid question, especially when it comes to something as important as rhinoplasty nose surgery.
+To find out more or to book a consultation with a Melbourne Plastic Surgeon, submit an enquiry via our website or phone (03) 9592 0522.